thoughtful-web/settings-page-wp/docs/config-file.md

   Register and enqueue a stylesheet file on the Settings Page.
   * __'file'__
     *(string)*
-	A file name to look for in *./config/thoughtful-web/settings/*.
-This is on the roadmap to allow it to be located elsewhere in your plugin or theme.
+	A file path from your plugin or theme's root directory.
+Must begin with a slash.
+Example: */scripts/settings.js*
   * __'deps'__
     *(string[]) (Optional)*
 	Dependencies that must be loaded before the registered stylesheet is loaded.